gencorefacility/MAD/README.md

 Nextflow v20.07.1

 ## Docker:
-All required software is packeged in a docker container available at: https://hub.docker.com/r/gencorefacility/mad
+All required software is packaged in a docker container available at: https://hub.docker.com/r/gencorefacility/mad

 ## Config:
 Download and edit the following parameters in the config file (nextflow.config)